akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She confirmed the truth three days later.

 It was an overcast day with signs of rain.
-She had gone to the nurse’s farm to collect eggs, taking the path along the river to the crossing.
+She had gone to the river-bend farm to collect eggs, taking the path along the river to the crossing.
 The alders were bare, the reeds brown, but the geese were upset, honking and splashing uneasily in the shallows.
 She heard voices coming through the trees and bracken.

-She was halfway up the track when she spied Sir Guy, standing with the nurse, by the poultry shed.
+She was halfway up the track when she spied Sir Guy, standing with the woman, by the poultry shed.
 He had ridden alone this time, his horse tied to a post.

 “That old man is either stubborn or just plain senile.”
 His voice was low, impatient.
 “The estate will surely escheat to the crown within five years.
 The king’s justices will see it.”